-A strategy is said to be adaptive when it dynamically adapts to the structure of the problem and identifies the areas of the search space that contain good solutions.
-Some have proposed adaptive branching strategies (e.g. Impact-based Search (IBS) [17]) or a backtracking strategy (e.g. Adaptive Discrepancy Search [7], proposed for distributed optimization problems).
+A strategy is said to be adaptive when it dynamically adapts to the structure of the problem and identifies the areas of the search space that contain good solutions in order to search those areas first.
+Some have proposed adaptive variable/value selection strategies (e.g. Impact-based Search (IBS) [17]) or adaptive backtracking strategies (e.g. Adaptive Discrepancy Search [7], proposed for distributed optimization problems).

-In this paper, we consider a machine learning approach which improves the performance of the solver.
+In this paper, we consider a machine learning approach for backtracking/node evaluation, which improves the performance of the solver.
 More specifically, we use Reinforcement Learning (RL) to identify the areas of the search space that contain good solutions.
-The approach was developed for optimization problems for which the search space is encoded as a non-binary tree.
+The approach was developed for optimization problems for which the search space is encoded as a non-binary tree (decision variables are nonbinary).
 As the trees are non-binary, we have the opportunity to backtrack multiple times to each node during the search.
 This allows learning which nodes generally lead to the best rewards (that is, to the most interesting leaves).
+Our backtracking strategy can be combined with any variable/value selection strategies.

-Section 2 reviews some preliminary concepts regarding adaptive search and reinforcement learning.
-Section 3 explains how backtracking can be encoded as a reinforcement learning task and introduces the proposed algorithm (Reinforcement Learning Backtracking Search, or RLBS).
-Section 4 presents results for a complex industrial problem that combines planning and scheduling.
+Section II reviews some preliminary concepts regarding adaptive search and reinforcement learning.
+Section III explains how backtracking can be encoded as a reinforcement learning task and introduces the proposed algorithm (Reinforcement Learning Backtracking Search, or RLBS).
+Section IV presents results for a complex industrial problem that combines planning and scheduling.
 RLBS is compared to more classic (non-adaptive) search strategies (DFS, LDS) as well as an other adaptive branching strategy (IBS).
-Section 5 concludes the paper.
+Section V concludes the paper.